 Jesus says “No one knows who the Son is, except the Father.
 And no one knows who the Father is, except the Son—and anyone the Son chooses to confide in” (10:22).
 Do you think he means no one knows that he is the divine Son of God?
 Or is he talking about something else?

 What “thing” was Jesus talking about when he said “Mary has chosen that thing” (10:42)?
 He doesn’t really say.
 So we have to make guesses based on context clues.

 LIFE APPLICATION.
 Some Jews apparently taught that when God told us we should love our neighbor the way we love ourself that God was talking about fellow Jews.
-(See the footnote in the Casual English Bible for 10:29.)
+(See the footnote for 10:29.)
 Are we like that?
 Are we more likely to help someone within our inner circle of friends and family than we are a stranger who crosses our path who is in desperate need?

 LIFE APPLICATION.
 When Jesus came to visit Martha and Mary shortly before he went into Jerusalem where he would be crucified, Martha spent her time making preparations for the guests—perhaps fixing up a place for them to stay and preparing the meal.
 Mary, instead, spent her time talking with Jesus.
 If we invited Jesus to a family Thanksgiving dinner or maybe a Christmas dinner, how do you think that might change the meal preparation process?